A product form for the general stochastic matching model: Introduction

 The paper is organized as follows.
 In Section \ref{sec:model} we introduce and formalize our model.
-In Section \ref{sec:FCFM} we develop our reversibility scheme for the FCFM system, leading to our main result of the first part, Theorem \ref{thm:main} in subsection \ref{subsec:stabFCFM}, which establishes the existence of a stationary probability under a product form for the natural Markov representation of the system, under the natural condition (\ref{eq:Ncond}).
-Our coupling result is then presented in Section \ref{sec:coupling}, including the algebraic study of sub-additive policies in Section \ref{subsec:subadd}, the construction of renovating events {\em \`a la} Borovkov and Foss in Section \ref{subsec:renov}, and the explicit constructions of perfect bi-infinite matchings for sub-additive policies, in Section \ref{subsec:matching}.
+In Section \ref{sec:FCFM} we develop our reversibility scheme for the FCFM system, leading to our main result, Theorem \ref{thm:main}, which establishes the existence of a stationary probability under a product form for the natural Markov representation of the system, under the natural condition that $\mu$ is an element of the set defined by (\ref{eq:Ncond}).
+Under the same condition, the construction of perfect infinite FCFM-matchings is presented in Section \ref{FCFMreverse}.